TomekWojak/TomekWojak/README.md

 ## Hi, I'm Tomek 👋
 <br>
 💻 Junior Frontend Developer from Poland.
-Passionate about clean UI, accessible code
+I enjoy building clean, responsive, and user-friendly interfaces.

 <!--
 **TomekWojak/TomekWojak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.